• Skip to primary navigation

 That is because the starch in the flour is not cooked quite enough yet at this point.

 Once you see a thin skin formed on the bottom of your pot, it is done.
-How long that takes depends on the amount of the dough and the strength of the heat but with one batch of the recipe, it usually takes about one minute.
+How long that takes depends on the amount of the dough and the strength of the heat, but with one batch of the recipe, it usually takes about 1-2 minutes.
 (Judge with your eyes to be more accurate!)

 Step 4: Mix the dough in a bowl.

-And then immediately remove it from heat and move it to a bowl.
+And then, immediately remove it from the heat and move it to a bowl.
 We are adding eggs to it but wait for just a second. before that, I like to knead just a bit with a pedal for about 30 seconds for one batch.
-By doing it, you can make sure that the dough is even and it also prevents eggs from cooking partially by cooling it down just a bit.
+By doing it, you can make sure that the dough is even, and it also prevents eggs from cooking partially by cooling it down just a bit.

 Step 5: Add egg and mix.